OfficeDev/office-scripts-docs/office-scripts-docs/develop/scripting-fundamentals.md

 # Scripting Fundamentals for Office Scripts in Excel on the web

-This section presents the areas of Office Scripts in Excel on the web you’ll need to better understand how the script code is working with Excel.
+This section presents the areas of Office Scripts in Excel on the web where you’ll need a better understanding of how the script code works with Excel.
 For a more in-depth description on this topic, visit [Fundamental programming concepts with the Excel JavaScript API](https://docs.microsoft.com/office/dev/add-ins/excel/excel-add-ins-core-concepts).

 ## Object Model